ranibindu17/eb4_code-bhakts_implementation-of-stack-using-linked-list/storyboard/README.md

 3. What's the best case time complexity?

 ##### 2.5 Allow pitfalls:
-If the user gives negative value or any alphabet then, a pop-up message generated showing that you have entered wrong input then user have to re-enter the numbers.
+If the user gives negative value then,it will not accept it
-After this, the entire program will be restarted.

 ##### 2.6 Conclusion:
 Assessment/evaluation of the pre-test and post-test should run immediately to the user